MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-request-status.md

 Using status alone, details from an external service can be provided to users within the PR experience.
 Sometimes, sharing information about a PR is all that is necessary, but in other cases PRs should be blocked from merging until requirements are met.
 Like the in-box policies, the **Status policy** provides a way for external services to block PR completion until requirements are met.
 If the policy is required, it must pass in order to complete the pull request.
-If the policy is optional, it is informational only, and a status of `succeeded` is not required in order to complete the pull request.
+If the policy is optional, it's informational only, and a status of `succeeded` isn't required in order to complete the pull request.

 Status policies are configured just like other [branch policies](branch-policies.md).
 When adding a new status policy, the **name** and **genre** of the status policy must be entered.
-If the status has been posted previously you can pick it from the list; if it is a new policy you can type in the name of the policy in the format **genre**/**name**.
+If the status has been posted previously you can pick it from the list; if it's a new policy you can type in the name of the policy in the format **genre**/**name**.

 ![Status policy](media/pull-request-status/pull-request-status-policy.png)